ianroberts131/ianroberts131.github.io/_posts/2017-1-28-kevin-bacon.md

 end
 ```

 There's one problem - we haven't added columns for our new actors!
 Luckily, we kept track of the number of actors to add as we looped through the array in a local variable `actors_to_add`.
-For each row, we add this many columns of '0', and our matrix has been resized to accomodate all of the new, unique actors.
+For each row, we add this many columns of '0', and our matrix has been resized to accommodate all of the new, unique actors.

 ```ruby
 @matrix.each_with_index do |array, index|